vbauer/herald/README.md

 > "Why, sometimes I've believed as many as six impossible things before breakfast." - Lewis Carroll, Alice in Wonderland.

-**Herald** provides a very simple [BeanPostProcessor](http://docs.spring.io/spring-framework/docs/2.5.6/api/org/springframework/beans/factory/config/BeanPostProcessor.html) which does all the magic for you.
+**Herald** provides a very simple way to initialize logger objects and does all magic for you.
-You can annotate any field of Spring bean with a `@Log` annotation to let Herald inject suitable logger in this field.
+You can annotate any field of some class with a `@Log` annotation to let Herald inject suitable logger in this field.
 It does not matter whether it is a static field or not.

 Just forget about this code:
 ```java